 - provide assurance that claims are appropriate

-There will be 4 independent exercises with phased commencement dates between October 2019 and March 2021.
+There will be 4 independent exercises starting March 2020.

 Across the reviews, the aim is to understand the circumstances surrounding a range of outlier claiming types over a recent time period, with a focus on providing updated guidance and support in as timely and relevant a manner as possible.

 Contracts selected for inclusion in the review will be contacted by letter and supported by us to undertake a review of their submitted claims.
 We expect to have contacted contracts by the end of March 2020.

 Providers will be given a 6 month period to review the concern and where necessary implement change (Practice based assurance).

 After this 6 month period we will complete a further analysis of contract data to review the concern that was highlighted to the Provider.
 If in this time the contract rate remains greater than the national rate the contract may be selected to take part in an assurance review.
 During the review period, the Provider will have the opportunity to review and feedback on our findings.

 Where inaccurate claiming is identified, financial recovery and refunds of patient charges may be sought.

 Our updates, education and advice are regularly reviewed and can be found in our Ask Us knowledge base.

 The claiming areas included for consideration are:

 Incomplete treatments (Band 2 and / or 3)